 Community Investment: In 2016 Talking Shop ran a community share offer to open the shop.
 A great success, over 80 people invested, raising over £27,000.

 Community Energy: 3 part time paid workers support a team of over 100 local volunteers.
 These include young people, retired people, people looking to build the skills to get back into work, people recovering from mental ill health; Aged 10 to 80+; Coming together from Sandford, Littlemore, Rosehill and beyond; Donating over 180 hours each week.

 Community Imagination: Talking Shop offers an umbrella under which diverse groups and activities can be started up and run for the benefit of the community.
 Through Talking Shop local volunteers now run a bike mechanic team, a knit & Stitch group, weekly table tennis sessions, a gardening team, a monthly lunch club for the elderly, a monthly ‘Pay what you can’ Food Surplus Café and a Good Neighbour scheme Plus the community shop & café - an invaluable, welcoming social space for isolated and vulnerable residents and a convenient, well-stocked, affordable shop.
-And the Saturday market - now a core event in the weekly diary, a source of good affordable local produce, an incubator space for new micro businesses and a vital route to market for local producers With the support of local mental health charities, Restore and Response, Talking Shop offers supportive independent volunteering opportunities for people who might struggle in mainstream work And Talking Shop contributes to the business studies programme at The Oxford Academy, studied as a local example of social enterprise.
+And the Saturday market - now a core event in the weekly diary, a source of good affordable local produce, an incubator space for new micro businesses and a vital route to market for local producers With the support of local mental health charities, Restore and Response, Talking Shop offers supportive independent volunteering opportunities for people who might struggle in mainstream work

 This is a project truly run by and for the community.